m-lab/ndt-server/spec/ndt7-protocol.md

 Sec-WebSocket-Version: 13\r\n
 Sec-WebSocket-Protocol: net.measurementlab.ndt.v7\r\n
 Upgrade: websocket\r\n
+User-Agent: ooniprobe/3.0.0 ndt7-client-go/0.1.0\r\n
 \r\n
 ```

-Upon receiving the upgrade request, the server MUST inspect the
+Upon receiving an upgrade request, the server MUST inspect the
 request (including the optional query string) and either upgrade
-the connection to WebSocket or return a 400 failure if the
+the connection to WebSocket or return a 4xx failure if the
 request does not look correct (e.g. if the WebSocket subprotocol
 is missing).
+Of course, also the query string MUST be parsed
+and the upgrade MUST fail if the query string is not parseable
+or not acceptable.
+The server MUST store the metadata sent by
+the client using the query string.

-The upgrade response MUST contain the selected
+The upgrade response MUST contain the selected subprotocol in compliance
-subprotocol in compliance with RFC6455.
-A possible upgrade response
-could look like this:
+with RFC6455.
+A possible upgrade response could look like this:

 ```
 HTTP/1.1 101 Switching Protocols\r\n